apify/apify-sdk-python/docs/docs.md

   * **id** (`str`, *optional*) – ID of the request queue to be opened.
   If neither id nor name are provided, the method returns the default request queue associated with the actor run.
+  If the request queue with the given ID does not exist, it raises an error.

   * **name** (`str`, *optional*) – Name of the request queue to be opened.
   If neither id nor name are provided, the method returns the default request queue associated with the actor run.
+  If the request queue with the given name does not exist, it is created.

+  * **force_cloud** (`bool`, *optional*) – If set to True, it will open a request queue on the Apify Platform even when running the actor locally.
+  Defaults to False.

   * **config** (`Configuration`, *optional*) – A Configuration instance, uses global configuration if omitted.